 For example: if your policy has a $1,000 standard deductible, and you suffer $50,000 of damage in a kitchen fire, you will be responsible to pay the first $1,000 – and then your insurance provider will step in to cover the remaining $49,000.

 Depending on the insurance provider that you choose, your policy may also contain several additional deductibles which apply to specific causes of loss.
 These deductibles apply in order to manage claims costs in territories that are high-risk than average, which allows insurance providers to keep their premiums competitive.

 The most common additional deductibles include:

-- Crime deductible: Applies to claims resulting from vandalism, theft, burglary and mysterious disappearance.
+Applies to claims resulting from vandalism, mysterious disappearance, burglary and theft.
 This deductible often applies to rental and vacation properties, which are more vulnerable to crime because of the periods when you aren’t around to protect them.
 It may also apply if you share your home with unrelated persons or participate in home sharing programs, because both circumstances increase the likelihood of crime damage.
 This deductible usually ranges from $2,500 to $10,000.

 Applies to claims resulting from loss or damage caused directly by an earthquake.
 Most insurance providers will provide you with several options to choose from when purchasing earthquake coverage.
 Since an earthquake would cause catastrophic losses across an entire region, deductible options are usually based on a percentage of the total limit of property coverage under your home insurance policy.